jackmerrill/maatt.fr/content/blog/making-gitcord.md

 Overall, there are some flaws with how the bot operates that may be addressed by current maintainers, such as missing types (with the infamous `TSFixMe` as a placeholder) and rate limiting from not using a token.
 However, for the average person who might see the need to self-host a bot to search GitHub, this gets the job done easily.

 Shortly after development in January 2021, I transfered the source to the DOD team.
 Unfortuantely, the group has since disappeared from the Internet, along with the Gitcord source.

+## Reflecting on a dead Discord bot
+This is, as far as I'm aware, my second Discord bot *ever.* The one before wasn't terrible, but it just wasn't something I wanted to keep maintaining.
+Discord is one of those platforms that has always been iffy to me; can't quite put my finger on what exactly does it to me.

+Maybe some not so fateful day I'll make a return to the Discord bot market.
+I've helped [Jack](https://jackmerrill.com) from time-to-time with BlueJay and [Astral](https://astralapp.io), but never enough to consider myself a bot developer or someone who actively works on bots.
+At the end of the day, I'm not sure.
+Ve vill see what the future has in store for me.